Crushed Your Number Last Year? Here's What You Should Do Now

 Competition and markets will adapt, which is why your sales organization’s only sustainable competitive advantage over time is talent.
 The right investment in talent management can help you build the right team to scale for growth, fortunately you own the responsibility of making your talent a competitive advantage.
 Consider how you can improve your talent process and benefit from those improvements years down the line.

-Build on Last Year’s Success:
+Build on Your Sales Organization's Success:

 A commitment to improving sales effectiveness doesn’t stop after one initiative, especially if you’ve already seen success and stickiness.
 Making continual improvements to your sales strategy can maintain the momentum of previous initiatives and further improve your organization’s ability to drive repeatable growth.
 It depends on what foundation you’ve already laid and what you can build on to fix execution gaps and drive further success.